chenchenzi/chenzixu/content/talk/asr/index.md

 ---
-title: Training your first ASR model: Introduction to ASR in linguistic research
+title: "Training your first ASR model: Introduction to ASR in linguistic research"
 event: The Phonetics and Phonology Research Group Workshop, Newcastle University
 event_url: